PerryPal21/SimpleUpload/README.md

 # FileUpload
-A cool smol NodeJS project for file hosting
+A small NodeJS webapp for file hosting
 ## Setup

 *Before starting add your address under the address variable*